mogtofu33/gitlab-ci-drupal/README.md

 Push your module / theme to a Gitlab with CI and runners enabled.

-[Gitlab.com](https://gitlab.com) offer 2,000 CI pipeline minutes/month on free
+[Gitlab.com](https://gitlab.com) offer some CI pipeline minutes/month on free accounts.
-accounts.

 - Copy [starter.gitlab-ci.yml](https://gitlab.com/mog33/gitlab-ci-drupal/-/blob/3.x-dev/starter.gitlab-ci.yml) file as a `.gitlab-ci.yml` at the root of your Drupal module or theme (same level as `my_module_or_theme.info.yml` file).